 FTX founder Sam Bankman-Fried agrees to extradition, expected to fly to U.S. Wednesday

-Sam Bankman-Fried told a Bahamian court Wednesday that he has agreed to be extradited to the U.S. to face criminal charges related to the collapse of cryptocurrency exchange FTX.
+Sam Bankman-Fried told a Bahamian court Wednesday that he agreed to be extradited to the U.S. to face criminal charges related to the collapse of cryptocurrency exchange FTX.
+The hearing came on the same day that prosecutors announced that two of his associates had agreed to plea deals on federal criminal charges in connection with the FTX scandal.

 Bahamian authorities arrested Bankman-Fried last week at the request of the U.S. government.
 U.S. prosecutors allege he played a central role in the rapid collapse of FTX and hid its problems from the public and investors.
 The Securities and Exchange Commission said Bankman-Fried illegally used investors' money to buy real estate on behalf of himself and his family.